Re-usable GitHub Actions and Workflows

 Secrets

 These secrets are used by the workflow to generate a GITHUB_TOKEN via the actions/create-github-app-token action.
-The bot itself consumes the following environment variables at runtime: GITHUB_TOKEN, REPOSITORY, and GITHUB_EVENT_NAME.
+The bot itself consumes the following environment variables at runtime: GITHUB_TOKEN, REPOSITORY, GITHUB_EVENT_NAME, and BOT_USERNAME (optional; defaults to openwisp-companion).

 • OPENWISP_BOT_APP_ID (required): OpenWISP Bot GitHub App ID.